This is the best fig pizza! Fresh figs, pears, goat cheese, brie, caramelized onions, arugula, walnuts, honey and a fig balsamic glaze.

 - If making homemade dough, prepare the dough according to the recipe.
 If using store bought dough, defrost to room temperature.

-- Start by beginning to caramelize the onions on a pan with 1 tsp of olive oil over low to medium heat.
+- Start by caramelizing the onions on a pan with 1 teaspoon of olive oil over low to medium heat.
 Stir occasionally, and cook until the onions are a golden brown color (about 30 minutes to 1 hour).

-- When the onions are about halfway done, set oven to 450F.
+- When the onions are about halfway done, set the oven to 450F.

-- Roll out your pizza dough to about a 10-12 inch circle.
+- Roll out your pizza dough to make a 10-12 inch circle.

-- Spread 1 tbsp of olive oil evenly over the pizza dough, leaving an edge around the circle for the crust.
+- Spread 1 tablespoon of olive oil evenly over the pizza dough, leaving an edge around the circle for the crust.

 - Spread out the slices of brie cheese evenly.
 Sprinkle the goat cheese crumbles over the pizza, trying to fill in the gaps between the brie cheese slices.

-- Place the fig slices evenly across the pizza.
+- Place the fig slices and caramelized onions evenly across the pizza.
 Sprinkle the diced pear over the pizza.

 - Bake until the crust is golden, about 10-15 minutes.

 - Remove the pizza from the oven.
 Spread a handful of arugula over the pizza.
 Top with a handful of small walnuts.
 Add a small honey drizzle over the pizza, followed by a light drizzle of your reduced balsamic glaze sauce.
-Serve.
+Serve immediately.